JanSkowron/thor-manual/usage/scan-modes.rst

 Scan Modes
 ==========

-You can select between six different scan modes in THOR:
+You can select between six different scan modes in THOR:test

 - **Default**